 Although the vast majority of our business is conducted in Hong Kong, we depend on our VIE to conduct a limited part of our operations in China.
 In 2016, 2017 and 2018, we generated 2.9%, 1.5% and 0.4% of our total revenues through our VIE in China, respectively, whose assets accounted for 0.7%, 0.2% and 0.2% of our total assets during the same years, respectively.
 For a description of these contractual arrangements, see "Corporate History and Structure-Contractual Arrangements with Our VIE and Its Shareholders."
 These contractual arrangements may not be as effective as direct ownership in providing us with control over our VIE.
-If our VIE or its shareholders fail to perform their respective obligations under these contractual arrangements in reliance on legal remedies under PRC law.
+If our VIE or its shareholders fail to perform their respective obligations under these contractual arrangements, our recourse to the assets held by our VIE is indirect and we may have to incur substantial costs and expend significant resources to enforce such arrangements in reliance on legal remedies under PRC law.
 These remedies may not always be effective, particularly in light of uncertainties in the PRC legal system.
 Furthermore, in connection with litigation, arbitration or other judicial or dispute resolution proceedings, assets under the name of any of record holder of equity interest in our VIE, including such equity interest, may be put under court custody.
 As a consequence, we cannot be certain that the equity interest will be disposed pursuant to the contractual arrangement or ownership by the record holder of the equity interest.

 All of these contractual arrangements are governed by and interpreted in accordance with PRC law, and disputes arising from these contractual arrangements will be resolved through arbitration in China.
 However, such arbitration provisions do not apply to claims made under the United States federal securities laws.
 The legal environment in the PRC is not as developed as in other jurisdictions, such as the United States.
 As a result, uncertainties in the PRC legal system could limit our ability to enforce these contractual arrangements.
 In the event that we are unable to enforce these contractual arrangements, or if we suffer significant time delays or other obstacles in the process of enforcing these contractual arrangements, it would be very difficult to exert effective control over our VIE, and our ability to conduct our business and our financial condition and results of operations may be materially and adversely affected.
 See "-Risks Related to Doing Business in China-There are uncertainties regarding the interpretation and enforcement of PRC laws, rules and regulations."
-In the event that we are unable to enforce these contractual arrangements, or if we suffer significant time delays or other obstacles in the process of inforcing these contractual arrangements, or if we suffer significant time delays or other obstacles in China-There are uncertainties regarding the interpretation and enforcement of PRC laws, rules and regulations."
-In the event that we are unable to enforce these contractual arrangements, or if we suffer significant time delays or other obstacles in the process of enforcing these contractual arrangements, our business, financial condition and results of operations could be materially and adversely affected.
+In the event that we are unable to enforce these contractual arrangements, or if we suffer significant time delays or other obstacles in the process of enforcing these contractual arrangements, financial condition and results of operations could be materially and adversely affected.